-There are special fees as well as fee exemptions for nationals from “transition economies” and countries undergoing conflict.
+There are special fees as well as fee exemptions for nationals from “transition economies” and countries undergoing conflict or natural disasters.

 By transition economies we mean a number of former Soviet Republics (not all) and former Yugoslav Republics (not all), not members of the European Union, as well as Cuba.
 This scholarship does not include Russia.